 - The Bank submitted the short list to the Minister of Finance.

 - The Minister will make the final decision, in accordance with the Bank of Canada Act.

 - The name of the individual selected will be announced following the Minister’s decision.

 - Once the new portrait subject has been selected, the bank note design process will begin.
-All we know right now is that it will be a polymer note with a vertical design.
+At this point, we can say that it will be a polymer note with a vertical design.

 - We expect the new $5 note to begin circulating in a few years.